Hitra Municipality: Geography

 Hitra is the seventh largest island of mainland Norway.
-It is bordered by the municipality of Frøya to the north and the mainland municipalities of Hemne and Snillfjord to the south.
+It is bordered by Frøya Municipality to the north and to the south (on the mainland) are Heim Municipality and Orkland Municipality.
 It lies between the Trondheimsleia strait and the Frøyfjorden.
-The 345 m tall Mørkdalstuva is the highest point on the island.
+The 345 m tall Mørkdalstuva is the highest point on the island of Hitra.
+The highest point in the whole municipality is the 526.9 m tall mountain Vingfjellet on the mainland, on the border with Orkland Municipality.

-Other than the large island of Hitra, there are many other islands in the municipality, notably Fjellværsøya, Ulvøya, Dolmøya, Helgbustadøya, and Bispøyan.
-The Børøyholmen Lighthouse and Terningen Lighthouse are located in the Trondheimsleia in the southeast part of Hitra municipality.
+Other than the large island of Hitra, there are many other islands in the municipality, notably Fjellværsøya, Ulvøya, Dolmøya, Helgbustadøya, Hemnskjela, and Bispøyan.
+The Børøyholmen Lighthouse and Terningen Lighthouse are located in the Trondheimsleia in the southeast part of Hitra Municipality.

 Transportation

 The company Kystekspressen runs westamaran services from Trondheim and Kristiansund.
 The 5610 m long undersea tunnel called the Hitratunnelen connects the island of Hitra to the mainland to the south and the 5305 m long Frøya Tunnel connects Hitra to the neighboring island of Frøya to the north.

 Energy

 There is a wind farm in the central part of the island, Hitra Wind Farm, founded in 2004, which has 24 wind turbines which produce a total of 55 MW.